mwarning/trigger/README.md

 Trigger is an Android App to unlock/lock doors, show the door status and ring a bell.

 Features:
- - Generic HTTPS, SSH, Bluetooth and MQTT support
+ - Generic HTTPS, SSH, Bluetooth/BLE and MQTT support
  - support for Nuki SmartLock
  - multiple door profiles
  - auto select profiles by connected WiFi